hackerzhuli/unity-code/README.md

 For people who want to use this extension on other platforms, you have to build it yourself.

-If you would like, you can create a fork and publish it as your own extension for other platforms to share your build with the community.
+If you would like, you can create a fork and publish it on [Open VSX](https://open-vsx.org/) as your own extension to share your build with the community.
 Your extension will be able to work with my Unity package without issues.

 ### Build
 First you have to build the native binaries, they are [unity_code_native](https://github.com/hackerzhuli/unity_code_native) and [UnityCodeSharp](https://github.com/hackerzhuli/UnityCodeSharp).